 (c) Organic reduced forms, such as urea, amines, proteins and nucleic acids.

-97. Reduced forms are energy donors, proton donors and electron acceptors; energy is captured forms from industrial processes and biological nitrogen fixation, meaning that NHx is an important resource.
+97. Reduced forms are energy donors, proton donors and electron acceptors; energy is captured from industrial processes and biological nitrogen fixation, meaning that NHx is an important resource.
 Oxidized forms are proton acceptors and electron donors.
 One reduced form, dinitrogen (N2), is not reactive (it is chemically extremely stable), because a lot of energy is needed to break the bonding between the two N atoms;

-98. Nitrogen is “double mobile”, because some forms are easily transported via air and water.
-All gaseous and liquid Nr forms are toxic to humans and animals (and plants) when exposure occurs to sufficiently high concentrations.
-The toxic concentration levels greatly differ between forms and among organisms:
+98. All gaseous and liquid Nr forms are toxic to humans and animals (and plants) when exposure occurs to sufficiently high concentrations.
+The toxic concentration levels greatly differ between forms and among organisms.
+Nitrogen is “double mobile”, because some forms are easily transported via air and water:

-(a) Nitrogen is transported in the air as gases, such as dinitrogen (N2), nitrous oxide (N2O), NOx (including NO and NO2), nitric acid (HNO3), nitrous acid (HONO) and ammonia (NH3), amines and other volatile organic nitrogen (VON) and as aerosols, including fine PM formed from among other things, nitrate (NO3–), ammonium (NH4+) and particulate organic nitrogen (PON);
+(a) Nitrogen is transported in the air as gases, such as dinitrogen (N2), nitrous oxide (N2O), NOx (including NO and NO2), nitric acid (HNO3), nitrous acid (HONO) and ammonia (NH3), amines and other volatile organic nitrogen (VON) and as aerosols, including fine PM formed from among other things, nitrate (NO3⁻), ammonium (NH4+) and particulate organic nitrogen (PON);

-(b) Nitrogen is transported dissolved in water as nitrate (NO3–), ammonium (NH4+), urea (CO(NH2)2), dissolved organic nitrogen (DON) and nitrous oxide (N2O), and is transported suspended in water as particulate organic nitrogen (PON);
+(b) Nitrogen is transported dissolved in water as nitrate (NO3⁻), ammonium (NH4+), urea (CO(NH2)2), dissolved organic nitrogen (DON) and nitrous oxide (N2O), and is transported suspended in water as particulate organic nitrogen (PON).

 Key point 4.
 The same atom of N can cause multiple effects in the atmosphere, in terrestrial ecosystems, in freshwater and marine systems, and on human health.